-Mr. Williams has used his expertise in complex criminal matters to develop a highly successful white collar criminal defense practice.
-Mr. Williams has successfully represented (i.e., no criminal charges filed) numerous companies and individuals including a federal judge, the brother of a former President of the United States, entertainment industry moguls, the general counsel of a multinational corporation, and other corporate executives identified as targets of grand jury investigations.
+- Mr. Williams has used his expertise in complex criminal matters to develop a highly successful white collar criminal defense practice.
+Mr. Williams has successfully represented (i.e., no criminal charges filed) numerous companies and individuals -- including a sitting U.S. District Court judge, the brother of a former President of the United States, entertainment industry moguls, the general counsel of a multinational corporation, and other corporate executives -- identified as targets of grand jury investigations.
 He has also represented politicians and other public figures in connection with both state and federal corruption probes.

 Notable criminal trial victories:

-Lead trial counsel for Keith Kaplan, the President of Sales of Latitude 90, a publicly traded internet advertising company, who was charged criminally in U.S. District Court for the Central District of California with conspiracy to inflate the company’s revenues and with causing the company to have false books and records.
-Despite the testimony of two executives who had pleaded guilty and were cooperating with the government, the jury acquitted Mr. Kaplan after only two hours of deliberation following a two-week trial.
+- Lead trial counsel for Keith Kaplan, the President of Sales of Latitude 90, a publicly traded internet advertising company, who was charged criminally in U.S. District Court for the Central District of California with conspiracy to inflate the company’s revenues and with causing the company to have false books and records.
+Despite the testimony of two executives who had pleaded guilty and were cooperating with the government, the jury acquitted Mr. Kaplan on all charges after only two hours of deliberation following a two-week trial in Los Angeles, California.

-Lead trial counsel for Paul Koh, a senior Hyundai Motor America executive, who was charged criminally in U.S. District Court for the Central District of California with violating the Federal Election Campaign Act.
-Mr. Koh was acquitted after a two-week jury trial.
+- Lead trial counsel for Paul Koh, a senior Hyundai Motor America executive, who was charged criminally in U.S. District Court for the Central District of California with violating the Federal Election Campaign Act.
+Mr. Koh was acquitted on all charges after a two-week jury trial in Los Angeles, California.

-Mr. Williams has also conducted numerous internal corporate investigations for companies in the U.S. and abroad on behalf of Fortune 500 Companies, universities, and non-profit organizations.
-Those investigations – involving companies located in Brazil, Canada, Colombia, Mexico, Norway, the Philippines, Thailand and Venezuela, among other countries – have involved a variety of subject matters, including corporate embezzlement, the Foreign Corrupt Practices Act and potential securities laws violations.
+- Mr. Williams has also conducted numerous internal corporate investigations in the U.S. and abroad on behalf of Fortune 500 Companies, universities, and non-profit organizations.
+Those investigations – involving companies doing business in Brazil, Canada, Colombia, Mexico, Norway, the Philippines, Thailand and Venezuela, among other countries – have involved a variety of subject matters, including corporate embezzlement, the Foreign Corrupt Practices Act and potential securities laws violations.